• Home

 • Recipes

-You are here: Home / Senior Women Travel / US Travel / Arizona / Why You Should Escape to Tempe, AZ
+You are here: Home / Senior Women Travel / US Travel / Arizona / Why You Should Escape to Tempe, Arizona

 During the pandemic, I was invited to attend a virtual tour of Tempe Arizona put on by the Tempe Tourism Office.
-And with the emphasis being put on traveling local post-pandemic this was perfect because it’s only about 6 hours away from where I live in Los Angeles.
+The purpose was to encourage people to travel domestically as the pandemic eased off.
+I live about 6 hours away from Tempe in Los Angeles so it’s an easy trip.

 A convenient desert base camp

-Tempe is only about 5 minutes from the Phoenix Sky Harbor International Airport and is the home of Arizona State University.
+Tempe is only 5-10 minutes from Phoenix Sky Harbor International Airport and is the home of Arizona State University.
 It borders Phoenix, Scottsdale, and Mesa and sits on the gorgeous Sonoran desert.

-During normal times, this college town hosts sporting events, festivals, and has amazing food.
-But for now, there are fun and relaxing things to do in wide-open spaces like hiking, kayaking, and golfing.
+During normal times, this college town hosts sporting events, and festivals, and has amazing food.
+It also has fun and relaxing things to do in wide-open spaces like hiking, kayaking, and golfing.

 I’ve been to Tempe several times because my parents and one of my brothers lived there 25 years ago.
 It was a nice place to visit then but is now a much more appealing destination and is a convenient place to stay in the Phoenix Metropolitan Area.